 It benefits anyone who must present their story to another who is outside their field of expertise.

 These unique skills have led me to present at multiple international engagements in Europe, the United States, Brunei and Barbados.
 I have presented on the university, research and government stage, have been a guest on podcasts like 'Smart Enough to Know Better', worked in television and film with the ABC, Channel 9, SBS and Aquarius Productions in Australia and facilitated and participated in many panel discussions at places like the Australia National University's Science Dome, the Queensland Writers Festival and Brisbane's Storytelling of Science at the Edge.

-I hold a Masters in Science Communication and a PhD in Communications and Medical Ethics and am an Adjunct Associate Professor at the University of Queensland.
+I hold a Masters in Science Communication and a PhD in Communications and Medical Ethics and a Graduate Diploma in Learning and Teaching.
 I've lectured and coordinated courses in communications, presenting science, medical and science reporting, controversial science.

 How you curate messages and present them to your audience will determine how you measure your own storytelling success.

 Catalan Group believes that as a scientist, start-up, or researcher, you are best placed to tell your own story.
 My aim is to assist you in crafting your own science stories and messages that resonate with specific audiences and attract support, investment and understanding.
 Whether through individual or group coaching sessions, media training, public speaking preparation or videography services, the goal is to provide you with the tools and skills to successfully convey your science and improve successful funding outcomes across government and industry and increase understanding of your science to a broader audience.